-The final two translation categories are perhaps better understood as subcategories of the previous two.
+The final two Bible translation categories are perhaps better understood as subcategories of the previous two.
 Meaning-for-Meaning translations try to ride the middle ground between Word-for-Word and Thought-for-Thought.
-They adhere closely to the original texts but employ some interpretive license for sections of scripture where an exact translation muddies the meaning.
-Sometimes called “optimal equivalence translations”, these try to bring the best of both translations styles to their versions of the Bible.
+They adhere closely to the original texts but employ some interpretive license for sections of scripture where an accurate translation muddies the meaning.
+Sometimes called “optimal equivalence translations”, these try to bring the best of both modern language translations styles to their versions of the Bible.
 They are easier to read than some of the Word-for-Word translations but more precise than some of the Thought-for-Thought versions.

 If you are looking for a Meaning-for-Meaning translation, try the New King James Version (NKJV) or the Christian Standard Bible (CSB).

 Lastly, there are Paraphrase translations.
-As the name suggests, Paraphrase translations put aside the notion of any sort of one-to-one translation.
+As the name suggests, Paraphrase Bible translations put aside the notion of any sort of one-to-one translation.
 Instead, these are narrative retellings of the stories of scripture.
 This can be extremely helpful for those with no knowledge of the stories of the Bible; they are engaging and compelling summaries of each Biblical book.
-However, for those looking to dig into the Bible, or for those who hold the importance of textual accuracy in high regard, these translations may not be the best fit.
+However, for those looking to dig into the Bible, or for those who hold the importance of textual accuracy in high regard, these literal translations of the bible may not be the best fit.

-If you are looking for a Paraphrase translation, try the New International Readers Version (NIRV), the Good News Translation (GNT), and The Message (MSG).
+If you are looking for a Paraphrase Bible translation, try the New International Readers Version (NIRV), the Good News Translation (GNT), and The Message (MSG).

 A Comparative Look

-To further explore the way these various translation types differ, let's take a look at how four different versions translate the same verse, John 3:16.
+To further explore the way these various translation types differ, let's take a look at how four different versions translate the same Bible verse, John 3:16.